Special Education Needs and Disabilities (SEND)

 What happens if my child needs additional support?

 You will receive a phone call or letter from the school if there is any need for your child to receive additional support.
 This could mean that they will be added onto the inclusion register.
-If a student is added to the inclusion register, they we will have an Individual Education Plan that will be shared with you for your input before sharing this with their teachers.
+If a learner is added to the inclusion register, they we will have an Individual Education Plan that will be shared with you for your input before sharing this with their teachers.

 How will school staff support my child in the classroom?

 hared with all staff.
 All staff are updated regularly any additions to the register or changes in needs.
-Longdendale’s focus is on delivering quality first teaching to all students, enabling all learners to achieve in the classroom through differentiation, guidance and support.
+Longdendale’s focus is on delivering quality first teaching to all learners, enabling all learners to achieve in the classroom through differentiation, guidance and support.

 - Resources are adapted to take into account visual impairments